 The convention might be to offer something from $2 to $5 as a tip for conventional car wash attendants.
 That’s a good base number from which you can work to calculate something a bit more generous if you feel the attendants have done a great job.

 Some people work on a similar principle to restaurant tipping, offering 10-20 percent of the cost of the car wash, but in most cases that will come to the same amount.
 The average car wash in the US costs about $15.
 Regular car washing services are therefore quite cheap, often because the service office is a lot simpler than a full detailing.
-In any event, you can use your best judgement.
+In any event, you can use your best judgment.
 Any of the numbers we have mentioned above would be welcomed by the average car wash attendant.

 What Does a Car Detailer Do?